sclaussen/health/README.md

 - Criteria
   - Avoid any foods with sugar or added sugar (insulin management)
-  - Avoid sweeteners that raise my insulin levels even if they don't raise my blood sugar levels (insulin management)
+  - Avoid sweeteners that raise my insulin levels even if they don't raise blood sugar levels (insulin management)

 - I removed all foods from my diet that contain added sweeteners of any type
   - The exception is 85-92% dark chocolate that by definition is cocoa